truzmeto/LoanStatusPrediction/kernel.md

 ### Import Data

-We import data by subsetting columns that are most important.
+We import data by subsetting columns that are relevant and useful in data exploration.
 Raw data contains nearly 145 features.
-Some of these features are duplicates, some others are irrelevant( customer_id, ...).
+Some of these features are duplicates, some others are irrelevant( such as id,member_id,url etc.).
 By eliminating unnecessary features we reduce memory usage and speed up performance.

 ```python